The theory of half derivators: The 2-category of (pre)derivators

 In particular, an adjunction $(\Phi,\Psi)$ gives rise to an adjunction of functors $(\Phi_K,\Psi_K)$ for each $K\in\Dia$.
 However, this condition is not sufficient.
 A morphism of derivators $\Phi\colon\D\to\E$ may admit a right adjoint to $\Phi_K\colon\D(K)\to\E(K)$ for all $K\in\Dia$, but part of the data of a right adjoint morphism of derivators is the structure isomorphisms, which we have no way of recovering in this general situation.

-Let us name these levelwise right adjoints $\Psi_K$, hoping to assemble them to a morphism of derivators $\Psi\colon\E\to\D$.
-For all $u\colon J\to K$, we need to come up with a structure isomorphism in the following square:
+\begin{prop}[Proposition~2.9, \cite{Gro13}] Let $\Phi\colon\D\to\E$ be a morphism of left derivators such that each $\Phi_K$ admits a right adjoint $\Psi_K$.
+Then the collection $\{\Psi_K\}$ assemble to a morphism of derivators $\Psi\colon\E\to\D$ which is right adjoint to $\Phi$ if and only if $\Phi$ is cocontinuous. \end{prop} \begin{proof} Let us begin with the backwards direction.
+To obtain a morphism of derivators $\Psi\colon\E\to\D$, for all $u\colon J\to K$, we need to come up with a structure isomorphism in the following square:

 Using the fact that $(\Phi_K,\Psi_K)$ and $(\Phi_J,\Psi_J)$ are adjunctions, we may take the left mate of this square (after flipping it for convenience):

 This gives us a transformation $\Phi_J u^\ast\Rightarrow u^\ast\Phi_K$.
 We are already equipped with a candidate transformation here, namely $(\gamma_u^\Phi)\inv$.
 Thus we have the notion that $(\gamma_u^\Psi)_! = (\gamma_u^\Phi)\inv$.
 Using Proposition~\ref{prop:calculusofmates}(2), we may take the right mate of both these transformations and conclude that the natural choice for structure isomorphisms is $\gamma_u^\Psi=((\gamma_u^\Psi)_!)_\ast=(\gamma_u^\Phi)\inv_\ast$.